carabina/MyCheckDine/README.md

 }

-func failingToReceiveUpdates(lastReceivedError: Error , failCount:Int){
+func failingToReceiveUpdates(lastReceivedError: NSError , failCount:Int){
 //this callback will be called if the poller failed the last few calls to the MyCheck server.
 This means your app may not be in sync with the POS.
 }
 }